Quality AAC implementation

 ➊ Words of the week

--the word wall can become an important part of vocabulary instruction and learners are familiar with it, add some visual labels for where different items would be placed.
+-the word wall can become an essential part of vocabulary instruction.
+Learners become familiar with it, and it adds some visual labels for where different items would be placed.

 ➋ Treasure Hunts